Yasmin Ezz stirs controversy on social media

 SpeakUp was the platform that created that hashtag, posting, “Yasmin is not only encouraging violence, she even thinks that the victim should be silent and bear it, but this kind of statement also should not appear on TV, there are no views on violence, celebrities supported that hashtag such as Mayan Elsayed, Abbas Abu El Hassan.

 A woman on Egypt’s FaceBook page posted that Ezz advocated violence against women, and they demanded that she be boycotted and investigated.
 National Council for Women refused Ezz’s statement and thought it was inappropriate.

 After many people demanded that Ezz be investigated, they thought the Ministry of Information would take action against Ezz.
 Still, they didn’t do anything until now.

 Celebrities’ reactions on social media

 TV presenter Moufida Shiha was sympathetic to the bride and took a stand against the groom, saying, ” It is obvious that a groom is a violent person regardless that he’s pretending by hugging her (in the video) that he’s good to her.”

-Actor Aser Yassin Tweeted, ” My Grandfather used to say: do you know what’s the difference between a real man and the unreal one?
-A real man is the one who lets his wife walks a step ahead of him and treat her like a queen; the unreal man is the one who leaves his wife a step behind him, treating her like an animal and hitting her”.
+Actor Aser Yassin Tweeted, ” My Grandfather used to say: do you know the difference between a real man and an unreal one?
+A real man is the one who lets his wife walks a step ahead of him and treats her like a queen; the unreal man is the one who leaves his wife a step behind him, treating her like an animal and hitting her”.

-Actor Sabri Fawaz Posted, ” If a man kissed his wife on the street, it would be a scandal, and they might be bullied and beaten Because society considers this to be an indecent act.
-If a man hits his wife in the street, Society will not interfere Rather; they will say(let him discipline her)”.
+Actor Sabri Fawaz Posted, ” If a man kissed his wife on the street, it would be a scandal, and they might be bullied and beaten Because society considers this an indecent act.
+If a man hits his wife in the street, Society will not interfere.
+Rather, they will say(let him discipline her)”.

 Actress Nashwa Mustafa posted on Facebook, ” well-raised men teach their kids that a real man never hurt a woman. ”